jpthiele/ExtendableSparse.jl/docs/src/example.md

-The code uses the index access API for the creation of the matrix, inserting elements via `A[i,j]+=v`, using an intermediate linked list structure which upon return ist flushed into a SparseMatrixCSC structure.
+The code uses the index access API for the creation of the matrix, inserting elements via `A[i,j]+=v`, using an intermediate linked list structure which upon return is flushed into a SparseMatrixCSC structure.

 ```@example 1
 @belapsed fdrand(30, 30, 30, matrixtype = ExtendableSparseMatrix)